automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Sellosaurus.md

 # Sellosaurus
-## Description: Another early prosauropod of the Triassic period.
+## Another early prosauropod of the Triassic period.